camerond/camerondaigle/posts/three-types-of-meetings.md

   instead of destructive to the execution of the meeting.
 - **The risks.** As you'll soon see, each of these meeting types can literally devolve into an unproductive version of __another__ type of meeting if it's run poorly.
-I event whipped up an infographic at the end to illustrate this, if you're patient (or impatient and willing to scroll a lot).
+I even whipped up an infographic at the end to illustrate this, if you're patient (or impatient and willing to scroll a lot).

 ## Status Meetings